Using Galaxy with Terra

 - Start by entering a workspace for which you have the permission necessary to launch a notebook VM, and navigate to the Notebooks tab of that workspace.
 There, you'll click a button labeled "Create a Cloud Environment for Galaxy"

 - This will call up the following panel on the right of your screen.
+This is where you can customize the compute power of your virtual machine and size of the associated disk.
 Note that the cost of running this environment is higher than for the default notebook configuration, so make sure you use your time wisely!

 - Click "Next" and confirm on the screen that follows.
 Once you've done that, you'll see at the top of your screen a notification that says your Galaxy environment is being provisioned (this can take about 10 minutes):

 - When this process is complete, you'll see the following pop-up.
 Clicking "Launch Galaxy" will take you directly to your very own Galaxy instance

 After clicking "Launch Galaxy" you'll be taken to the main screen of your new Galaxy instance.
 The Galaxy interface has three panels:

 - The left panel is the Tool panel, where you can see a list of all of the tools that have been pre-installed on this Galaxy instance.

 - The middle panel is for running tools and examining data.